 Under the Soviet occupation, atheism was promoted by the state, while the religious were discriminated against.
 This hit some communities more than others, with the Lutheran, Old Believers, and Jewish shares declining the most.
 In total, ~18% of Latvia‘s population is now irreligious.

 Note that the Latvian censae do not record religion and the official statistics are based on self-reporting by religious organizations, which may use different systems to record the numbers of their followers.
 As such the percentages may have a big margin of error and vary among sources.

-Latvia is rather neatly divided into two large groups: indigenous Latvians who make 62,1% percent of population and Russian native speakers who make up 37,2%.
+Latvia is rather neatly divided into two large groups: the indigenous Latvians, who make 62,1% percent of population, and the Russian native speakers, who make up 37,2%.

 The two communities are greatly divided.
-They have separate political parties, cultural activities, schools, opinions about history and much else.
-Latvians cherish their “miraculous independence” and indigenous culture, looking westwards politically, while many Russophones long for Soviet Union where they had a privileged role.
+They have separate political parties, cultural activities, schools, opinions about history, and much else.
+Latvians cherish their “miraculous independence” and indigenous culture, looking westwards politically, while many Russophones long for the Soviet Union where they had a privileged role.

 After all, the majority of Russian speakers in Latvia are ethnic Russians who came as settlers during the Soviet occupation (and their descendents).
 In total, Russians make up 26,9% of population.

-The remainder of Russophones are Latvia‘s other minorities which were unable to withstand the Soviet russification policies, gradually joining the Russophone „nation“.
-Only 0,7% of Latvia‘s population speak some other language than Latvian or Russian at home, even though 11% of its population are neither Latvians nor Russians.
+The remainder of Russophones consists of Latvia‘s other minorities which were unable to withstand the Soviet russification policies, gradually joining the Russophone „nation“.
+Merely 0,7% of Latvia‘s population speak some other language than Latvian or Russian at home, even though 11% of its population are neither Latvians nor Russians.

-The largest among these smaller ethnic primarily Russophone minorities are Belarusians (3,3%) and Ukrainians (2,3%), both descending from Soviet settlers.
-Poles (2,2%) arrived in pre-modern era of Polish-Lithuanian influence over Latvia.
+The largest among these smaller primarily Russophone ethnic minorities are Belarusians (3,3%) and Ukrainians (2,3%), both descending from the Soviet settlers.
+Poles (2,2%) arrived in the pre-modern era of Polish-Lithuanian influence over Latvia.
 Some Lithuanians (1,2%) are indigenous while others were attracted by Latvia being the center of Baltic States (especially true in the 19th century).